LeahTew/Obfuscator-Project/README.md

 change_data() takes the copied csv file path and the PII fields obtained from `read_json()` to identify the index of the required fields needing the data changed to `***`.

 The copied csv file is overwritten to the updated data fields.

+## Testing Functions
+To test a specific function, run `make unit-test file/to/test`, replacing `file/to/test` with the required test filepath.

+To test all the functions, run `make unit-tests`.
+This will execute pytest for all functions.

+To test security on the requirements and python files, run `make security-test` which uses a safety check and bandit.

+To test for PEP8 compliance, run `make run-flake`.

+To test the test coverage of the functions, run `make check-coverage`.

+You can also run all the tests as one by using `make run-checks`.

 https://github.com/northcoders/grad-post-programme-projects/blob/main/DE/gdpr_obfuscator.md